slds-lmu/seminar_website_skeleton/README.md

 - Chapters are saved in the home directory of the repository and have a prefix `xx-chapter-name.Rmd` (e.g. `01-about-linear-models.Rmd`)
 - Code, data, figures, and results are stored in the directories mentioned above in subdirectories that are named as the chapter itself.
 E.g. the R code `fit-linear-model.R` for the chapter `01-about-linear-models.Rmd` is saved in `code/01-about-linaer-models/fit-linear-model.R`.
 The same holds for data, figures, and results.

-## Set up travis
+## Set up GitHub actions

-- Create a new Branch `gh-pages`.
+- [Optional when created from template] Create a new Branch `gh-pages`.
 This one should then automatically set as built branch in the settings.
 - Push something in the master to trigger the auto build.
-- Add a `GITHUB_PAT`:
-    - Add your github `user.email` and `user.name` in the  `_build.sh`
+- Add a valid email in `.github/workflows/deploy-bookdown.yaml`
-    - Create a new or copy an existing token from github.com/settings/tokens
-    - Copy that token, go to settings on travis, and add a new environment variable with name `GITHUB_PAT` and insert the token

 ## How this book came about